grpc/proposal/A80-pid.md

   * **Direct Load Reporting**: Here, the delay depends on the request frequency and the `WeightUpdatePeriod` setting.
 Typically, with the default `WeightUpdatePeriod` of 1 second, propagation is very fast, making this the preferred option when using the pid balancer.
   * **OOB Load Reporting**: Users can control the delay by adjusting the `OobReportingPeriod` setting.
 While the delay is usually larger compared to direct reporting, achieving perfect convergence with OOB reporting is still possible on workloads with stable loads.
 2. **Proportional Gain:**
   * A high `ProportionalGain` can lead to significant weight adjustments, potentially overshooting the balancing point.
-The default value of 0.1 generally allows for fast convergence (typically faster than 30 seconds—on workloads that are not spiky) while not generating oscillations.
+The default value of 0.1 generally allows for fast convergence (typically faster than 30 seconds on workloads that are not spiky) while not generating oscillations.
 3. **Stability of Server Load:**
   * The pid balancer struggles with servers that exhibit spiky loads because the mean utilization is not stable, which disrupts the convergence direction for all subchannels.
 Unfortunately, this is one aspect users cannot directly control from the client side.
 To address this, the proposal includes implementing an "average window" mechanism on the server, which will be discussed in the next section.
 4. **Number of Subchannels:**